bzdvdn/govault-autounseal/README.md

 ### Key Differences from Python Version

-- **Language**: Rewritten in Go for better performance and deployment
+- **Language**: Rewritten in Go for better performance, lower memory usage, and easier deployment
-- **Dependencies**: Uses standard Go libraries where possible, with minimal external dependencies
+- **Dependencies**: Uses standard Go libraries where possible, with minimal external dependencies for improved security
-- **Error Handling**: Improved error handling and logging
+- **Error Handling**: Comprehensive error handling and structured logging with logrus
-- **Configuration**: Simplified configuration loading with viper
+- **Configuration**: Simplified configuration loading with viper, supporting YAML and environment variables
+- **Architecture**: Modular design with separate packages for encryption, secrets management, and worker implementations
+- **Security**: AES encryption for key storage with configurable salt, supporting both Kubernetes secrets and direct HTTP access

 ### Security Notes

-- Store encrypted keys securely
+- Store encrypted keys securely and limit access to configuration files
-- Use strong secret keys and salts
+- Use strong, randomly generated secret keys and salts (at least 16 characters for salt)
-- Ensure proper access controls for the autounseal service
+- Ensure proper access controls for the autounseal service and its configuration
 - Regularly rotate unseal keys and update encrypted data
+- Use HTTPS for Vault communication when possible
+- Monitor logs for unauthorized access attempts
+- Consider running the service with minimal privileges in production

+### Contributing

+Contributions are welcome!
+Please feel free to submit issues, feature requests, or pull requests.

 ### License